 Physical therapy and chiropractic treatment can be a long-lasting solution to radiculopathy.
-Dr. Alen Heshmat is one of the best pain management specialists and Chiropractors in the Palo Alto region.
-He would treat the condition by making subtle changes to the alignment of the spine, which helps relieve the pressure applied to the nerves.
+Dr. Alen Heshmat is one of the best pain management specialists and chiropractors in the Palo Alto region.
+He can treat the condition by making subtle changes to the alignment of the spine, which helps relieve the pressure applied to the nerves.

 Following the chiropractic treatment, physical therapy may be suggested to reduce the inflammation, strengthen the affected area, and restore its functionality.
 To prevent further nerve impingement, one must exercise regularly.
 Stretching before involving in any physical activity reduces the risk of any soft tissue injuries.

 Discover more about our services by requesting a consultation with your Palo Alto chiropractor, Dr. Heshmat.
 Call our office at (650-470-0008) or request an appointment online.